MicroEJ/docs/VEEPortingGuide/uiPortBSP.rst

 Refer to :ref:`section_display_llapi` to have more information.
 Refer too to the C-doc in the header file itself.

-Once implemented, run the UI test suite of the Port Qualification Toolkit to validate the implementation.
-Refer to :ref:`platform_testsuite` to have more information.

 Display: LCD Constraints
 ========================